Jimzical/Golang/README.md

 - In case of multiple cases being ready, one is chosen at random
 - When no `Case` is ready, the system goes into deadlock. (copilot says it goes to default though)

+- The `select` statement lets a goroutine wait on multiple communication operations
+- the `select` statement blocks until one of its cases can run, then it executes that case.
+It chooses one at random if multiple are ready
+- A `select` with no cases blocks forever, ie waits forever

 ### Syntax
 ```go